-Also shortly after the turn of the century, and to broaden market share, Apple made the decision to leave their long-standing use of RISC processors (known as PowerPC) in order to harness the possibilities of a Linux core and to utilize the economies-of-scale benefits of the x86 Intel CISC architecture that was pervasive due to the proliferation of PCs.
+Shortly after the turn of the century, to broaden market share, Apple made the decision to leave their long-standing use of RISC processors (known as PowerPC) in order to harness the possibilities of a Linux core and to utilize the economies-of-scale benefits of the x86 Intel CISC architecture that was pervasive due to the proliferation of PCs.

 Mobile computing has changed all that.
 Starting late last year, Apple began the transition back to a home-grown ARM-based architecture with their first offering of the M1 processor being available in laptops and some models of desktop.
 There are many advantages/disadvantages in the RISC vs. CISC equation, but that would be fodder for another post.
 However, what is remarkable about this development, is that Microsoft has indicated a desire to move to their own chip for both their tablet products and data centers.
 The trend is catching.

 While mobile computing was once the supplement to access computing, it is now driving computing even at the hardware level.
 Beyond mobility, we are now entering an era where the easy gains of Moore’s Law are depleting and, lacking some other paradigmatic shift and engineering breakthrough, computing improvements are likely to continue with smaller arrays of cooperative and distributed computing rather than monolithic approaches.
 Apple’s move with the M1 proves that innovation still matters.
 This shift will be solidified by the same economies of scale that propelled the x86 architecture in the Personal Computer age.